eyepop-ai/eyepop-sdk-node/src/eyepop/README.md

 It is assumed that the caller _takes full control_ of that worker.
 To disable this behavior create an endpoint with `EyePop.endpoint({stopJobs: false})`.

-## Data endpoint (experimental)
+## Data endpoint (PREVIEW)
 To support managing your own datasets and control model optimization v0.21.0 introduces `EyePop.dataEndpoint()`, an experimental pre-release which is subject to change.
-An officially supported version will be released with v1.0.0
+An officially supported version will be released with v2.0.0

+## Composable Pops (PREVIEW)
+See [Composable Pops](composable-pops.md) for a preview of client side composability of pops, introduced in v1.0.0.